The disturbing deaths of Kris Kremers and Lisanne Froon on their La Pianista Hike in Panama

 There were 133 consecutive photos found, with only one mystery shot missing, IMG #509.
 The camera has no GPS location option, so investigators could only establish or guess the location of the photos based on the surroundings that were visible to them.

-The first pictures on April 1st were standard tourist shots with both women laughing and smiling on a bright sunny day, with some selfies taken at the overlook of the Divide.
+The first pictures on April 1 were standard tourist shots with both women laughing and smiling on a bright sunny day, with some selfies taken at the overlook of the Divide.
 Most of the pictures were taken by Lisanne, with Kris walking ahead of her on the trail.

-Then we see the girls following an indigenous trail near a creek or stream bed heading downhill, away from their destination, Boquete.
+Then we see the women following an indigenous trail near a creek or stream bed heading downhill, away from their destination, Boquete.
 Kris' face in one of the shots shows anxiety with sunset around 6.40 pm in the rainforest.

 IMG #508 is the last photo taken by Lisanne and Kris.
 But there are two versions of photo #508: one shows in its metadata that it was taken 8 seconds after photo #507, but another version of the same photo states that this last photo of Kris looking backwards was taken 50 seconds before the previous photo of her passing the creek.
 This anomaly could be photo manipulation by someone.
 No more daytime photos were made on April 1st after the last stream picture, #508, so maybe they tried to return to Boquete at this point but were intercepted.